ibm-cloud-docs/watson-knowledge-studio-data/publish-ml.md

 {: #wks_madiscovery_procedure}

 1. [Export a machine learning model](#exporting-a-machine-learning-model).
-2. From the {{site.data.keyword.discoveryshort}} service, follow the steps to create a Machine Learning enrichment, which include uploading the ZIP file.
-For more details, see [Machine Learning models](/docs/discovery-data?topic=discovery-data-domain#machinelearning){: external} in the {{site.data.keyword.discoveryshort}} v2 documentation.
+2. To use the deployed model, you must upload it when it is requested during the {{site.data.keyword.discoveryshort}} service enrichment configuration process.
+For more information, see the [{{site.data.keyword.discoveryshort}} documentation](/docs/discovery-data?topic=discovery-data-create-enrichments#machinelearning-enrichment).

 ## Deploying a machine learning model to IBM Watson Natural Language Understanding for IBM Cloud Pak for Data
 {: #wks_manlu}